 Over twenty varieties of grape are grown in this area, including Carignan Noir and Cabernet Sauvignon.
 The villages within this route also produce some of the best wines made from the red grape variety (Mavro), as the high altitude and mild climate provide favourable conditions for their production.

 This picturesque route can end in different places, either passing through Pafos, Mesogi, Tsada, Stroumbi, Polemi, Psathi, Kannaviou, Asprogia, Pano Panagia, Chrysorrogiatissa, Agia Moni, Statos-Agios Fotios, Koilineia, Galataria, Pentalia, Amargeti, Eledio, Agia Varvara and Acheleia or through Choulou, Lemona, Kourdaka, Letymvou and Kallepeia.

 Laona Akamas Wine Route

-Some of the best white wines on the island are produced here from the indigenous Xynisteri grape that grows in a climate tempered by the sea breeze.
-The region also produces some of the best red wines, thanks to the use of the ancient Maratheftiko grape.
+Some of the best white wines on the island are produced here from the indigenous white grape Xynisteri that grows in a climate tempered by the sea breeze.
+The region also produces some of the best red wines, largely due to the use of the ancient red grape Maratheftiko.